 THE BEES was my debut novel and I happened upon the amazing fact of the laying worker in the honeybee hive – a world where only the Queen may breed.
 A sensational true story, just waiting to be told.
 Currently in adaptation at The National Theatre for a 2022 production.

 THE ICE – I went to Svalbard, I don’t know what made me so compelled to go – but the polar worlds have that effect.
-And there, watching the glaciers booming and crashing too fast, too often, into the sea.
-Connecting that with the snippets I heard from the very rich tourists on the little ship, I got my next novel.
+And there, watching the glaciers booming and crashing too fast and often into the sea, I connected the snippets I heard from the very rich tourists on the little ship, and got my next novel.
 How conservation can greenwash hard-nosed investment, and then no one is responsible for the unfortunate degradation that follows.

 I love Margaret Mead’s famous quote , ‘Never doubt that a small group of thoughtful, committed citizens can change the world; indeed it is the only thing that ever has.’
-If a book can entertain, if it’s based in psychological as well as scientific truth, if it feeds our empathy and imagination and renews our energy for change, then maybe it too is a kind of citizen.
+And if books can entertain, be based in psychological as well as scientific truth, if they can nourish our empathy, imagination and energy for change, then maybe they too are a kind of citizen.
 I hope so.